Intermittent FMLA Leave

 What Is Intermittent FMLA Leave?

 The Family and Medical Leave Act (FMLA) is a federal law that allows employees to take up to 12 weeks of unpaid medical leave a year, depending on the circumstances.
-However, the law also allows employees to use their 12 weeks of unpaid absence intermittently.
+However, the law also allows employees to use their 12 weeks of unpaid absence on an intermittent basis.
 This is sometimes referred to as reduced schedule leave.

 AM I ELIGIBLE FOR

-To qualify for intermittent leave, you must meet the following FMLA guidelines for employee eligibility:
+To qualify for reduced schedule leave, you must meet the following FMLA guidelines for employee eligibility:

 - You work at a company with at least 50 employees within a 75-mile radius